aerynk/portfolio-items/fork-a-github-repo.md

 7. Select the appropriate base repo with the Return key.
    - The base repo is the repo your changes are based on.

-### Work on Projects
+## Work on Projects
 That's it!
 You're ready to work on GitHub projects without making changes to the owner's repo.
 Forking a repo using GitHub CLI gives you many more options for working on projects on your computer, but forking a repo without GitHub CLI gets you started quicker and avoids the need to download multiple programs.

 ---

-Written by Aeryn Kauffman
+Author: Aeryn Kauffman
-27-JUNE-2021
+Last edited: 28-JUNE-2021
 Duration: ~6 hours
 Style guide: [Microsoft](https://docs.microsoft.com/en-us/style-guide/welcome/)